Logo primary

 The Australian Permaculture Pilgrimage - Ch.2: Milkwood Permaculture Farm

-Posted by Kenton Zerbin almost 11 years ago
+Posted by Kenton Zerbin over 11 years ago

 Ever thought "How do be the change I want to see in the world"?
 Well here are the stories of a guy who went on a pilgrimage to do just that.
 This chapter is about acclimatizing to Australia at Milkwood Permaculture Farm.